-This station is dedicated to supplying Bluescope Steel.
-It is intended to remove pipeline pressure regulation at Pukekohe during FY13, which will increase the inlet pressure at Glenbrook.
+This station is dedicated to supplying a steel plant.
+Pipeline pressure regulation at Pukekohe was removed during FY13.
+This increased the inlet pressure at Glenbrook.
 A second heater was installed and commissioned in FY13 to allow the station to manage this higher inlet pressure.
-The station can meet the maximum predicted flow to FY23 and will not require upgrade.
+The station can meet the maximum predicted flow to FY25 and will not require upgrade.